ACAT Annual General Meeting (AGM)

 Fully paid-up practitioner, psychotherapist, and life members of ACAT are eligible to nominate a trustee and vote at the AGM.

-However, if you are interested in standing as a trustee in the future, please request contact with a current trustee to find out more about the role.
+If you are interested in standing as a trustee in the future, please request contact with a current trustee to find out more about the role.

 If you are a full voting member who cannot attend the AGM but wish to vote on the reports and accounts, you can appoint a proxy.